top of page

 A Good Day for Fishing

-Zara took her fishing rod and went to the brook in the woods to fish.
+Zara took a fishing rod and went to the brook in the woods.

 “I want to hook a good fish that I can cook,” she said.

-Zara felt a tug on her hook.
-It was not a fish.
-It was a sandal.
+Zara felt a tug on the hook.
+It was too small.

 If they read it smoothly, great!
 If they stumble, have them keep working until they get it right.